 If you want to become a carer but have no experience there’s lots of ways you can get into the care industry (see our UK-based advice for becoming a carer without experience here).

 We’d recommend working as a carer for a few months to a year in your home country before applying for jobs in the UK.
 You’ll be much more likely to land a job with experience.

 Once you’ve completed this training you’ll get certificates which shows that you have the qualification which could help support any UK job applications.

 How can I get involved with Florence?

-Once you’ve got a certificate of sponsorship for a visa and have six months’ experience in your role, don’t forget to sign up to Florence Flex to work flexibly and take back control of your time.
+Once you’ve got a certificate of sponsorship for a visa and have six months’ experience in your role, don’t forget to sign up with Florence to work flexibly and take back control of your time.
 We’d love to have you join the team!